Identify treatment effect patterns for personalised decisions: Introduction

-Treatment effect patterns are not aimed at classification.
-They answer a different question.
-Treatment effect patterns indicate subgroups responding to a treatment better than others.
-Such a pattern may not indicate a subgroup with a high probability of the outcome.
-What we are interested in is the \emph{change} of the probabilities with and without applying the treatment, i.e. the \emph{effect} of the treatment on the outcome.
-Taking college education as the treatment, the discriminative pattern (family background = business) is not a treatment effect pattern, as for this subgroup college education would not change their income much (as this group of people is likely to have high income anyway based on their family background).
-A treatment effect pattern would be (family background = illiterate), for which the education can make a big impact on future careers, as education is crucial for getting a high income occupation.
-For example, without college education, this subgroup of people may nearly all receive a very low salary.
-After the education, 30\% individuals in this group receive a salary higher than the average salary in the population.
-30\% of probability is low based on the value, but the improvement in this group is big.
-Therefore, from the perspective of establishing social policies, the treatment effect pattern (family background = illiterate) provides good assistance in the decision making, and it shows that the group of low socioeconomic status will be benefited most from the education.
+TEPs are not aimed at predicting an outcome, but are aimed at determining whether to take a treatment (or an action) in decision making.
+TEPs take a fixed pair of the treatment and the outcome variables, and represent subgroups where a change in the treatment variable makes a significant change in the outcome.
+For example, let college education be the treatment and salary be the outcome.
+The discriminative pattern \{family background = business\} is not a TEP, as for this subgroup college education would not change their income much (this subgroup of people are likely to have high income anyway based on their family background).
+A TEP would be \{family background = illiterate\}.
+For this subgroup of people, education can make a big impact on their future careers.
+For example, without a college education, this subgroup of people may nearly all receive a very low salary.
+After the education, 30\% of individuals in this subgroup receive a salary higher than the median salary in the population.
+30\% is lower than 50\%, the expected percentage of the population having a salary above the median.
+But for this subgroup, 30\% is a big improvement.
+So this TEP provides strong evidence for personalised decision making on going to college or not.

-Our work is closely related to treatment effect heterogeneity discovery~\cite{AtheyScience2017}, an emerging topic in treatment effect estimation.
-Treatment effect estimation is an active research area in causal inference and has many applications~\cite{imbens_causal_2015}.
-Most work on treatment effect estimation is focused on the average treatment effect in a population~\cite{rubin_design_2007}, which does not reflect the treatment effects on individuals well as different individuals may possess distinct features.
-Personalised decisions need to be made based on the treatment effect at a specific levels.
-Treatment effect heterogeneity addresses this problem.

-It is challenging to efficiently and accurately identify subgroups with heterogeneous treatment effects from data.
-For personalised decision making, firstly, as mentioned above, the discovered subgroups should be as specific as possible, i.e. the granularity of the grouping cannot be too big, otherwise personalised information would not be captured.
-Secondly while treatment effects across subgroups need to be different (\emph {inter-group heterogeneity}), treatment effects on individuals within a group should be close (\emph{inner-group homogeneity}).